GuidanceMantras/GuidanceMantras/README.md

 ### Be Aware
 - Always be aware of unemployed agents, brokers in any fields
-- Be aware of no-work governemnt employees, people
+- Be aware of no-work governemnt employees, people, lawyers, consultants, rowdy-people,
-- Most of the time, you lose your money for unemployed and no-work, jobless people
+- Most of the time, you lose your money for unemployed and no-work, jobless people, consultants, brokers, lazy lawyers, and to some strangers

 ### Money Leaks
 - Everyone will have money leaks, focus on patching the money leaks slowly